Coronavirus Act 2020: everything you need to know

 Anyone who is not considered fit to practise will not be allowed to do so.

-What powers do the government have to stop me meeting with friends or going to the shops?
+What powers do the government have to stop me doing things I normally do?

-We have had a lot of questions from carers worried about how this will affect the support they give to their loved ones.
+We have had a lot of questions from carers worried about how the restrictions will affect the support they give to their loved ones.
 For more information read our advice for carers of those with severe mental illness during Coronavirus.

 How will the emergency legislation affect inquests?